 I am a qualified Therapeutic Counsellor and am Accredited and Registered with the BACP (The British Association for Counsellors and Psychotherapists).
 I am also trained in Transactional Analysis Psychotherapy Practice and the theories behind this approach can help our understanding of childhood issues or early trauma and the impact this can have on us today.

 My back ground is in child development and working with children and families in stressful and traumatic circumstances.
-My counselling training then led me to work with young adults in University settings and now with adults in my private practice in Bingley and also in the NHS in local GP’s surgeries.
+My counselling training then led me to work with young adults in University settings and with adults in the NHS in local GP surgeries, and now in my private practice in Bingley.

 Training, qualifications & experience

-I have over five years experience as a clinical supervisor and have worked with trainees, newly qualified counsellors through to very experienced practitioners.
+I have over six years experience as a clinical supervisor and have worked with trainees, newly qualified counsellors through to very experienced practitioners.
 Also supporting therapists through their accreditation application.

 - Diploma in Transactional Analysis Psychotherapy Practice.
 The TA Training Organisation (2020).